Umburatiba

 Umburatiba is a Brazilian municipality located in the north-east of the state of Minas Gerais.
 Its population as of 2020 was 2,596 living in a total area of 405 km2.
 The city belongs to the statistical mesoregion of Vale do Mucuri and to the statistical microregion of Nanuque.
 It became a municipality in 1962.

+Geography

 Umburatiba is located at an elevation of 238 meters on the state boundary with Bahia.
 The nearest major population center is Nanuque.